wuxc/pywin32doc/md/win32gui.md

 performing the specified raster operations, and stretching or compressing the

-icon or cursor as specified.&nbsp;
+icon or cursor as specified\.&nbsp;

   - [CreateIconIndirect](win32gui.md#win32guicreateiconindirect)

-    Creates an icon or cursor from an ICONINFO structure.&nbsp;
+    Creates an icon or cursor from an ICONINFO structure\.&nbsp;

   - [CreateIconFromResource](win32gui.md#win32guicreateiconfromresource)

-    Creates an icon or cursor from resource bits describing the icon.&nbsp;
+    Creates an icon or cursor from resource bits describing the icon\.&nbsp;

   - [LoadImage](win32gui.md#win32guiloadimage)